Colin G. DeYoung

-Colin G. DeYoung is an associate professor of psychology at the University of Minnesota (Minneapolis, Minnesota).
+Colin G. DeYoung is a professor of psychology at the University of Minnesota (Minneapolis, Minnesota).
 His research is in the field of personality psychology and personality neuroscience.

 Background

 DeYoung earned his A.B. in the Mind, Brain, Behavior program of the History and Science concentration at Harvard University in 1998.
 He obtained his M.A. and Ph.D. in psychology in 2000 and 2005, respectively, at the University of Toronto where he studied under Jordan B. Peterson.

 Research

 DeYoung's research in personality psychology has examined the theoretical structure of personality and the biological basis of personality.

 Models of Personality

 In contemporary psychology, the most commonly accepted model of personality structure is the "Big Five" or "Five Factor Model."
-Recent research using factor analysis has suggested that the five domains of the Big Five have two higher-order factors, referred to as metatraits.
+Research using factor analysis has suggested that the five domains of the Big Five have two higher-order factors, referred to as metatraits.
 The two metatraits are Stability, which is composed of Big Five factors of Agreeableness, Conscientiousness, and Emotional Stability (the reverse of Neuroticism) and Plasticity, which includes the Big Five factors of Extraversion and Openness/Intellect (commonly referred to as Openness to Experience).
 Stability is defined by one's maintenance of stability and hypothesized to be related to the neurotransmitter serotonin, while Plasticity is seen in one's adaptability to novelty and hypothesized to be related to the neurotransmitter dopamine.

 DeYoung has also proposed an expanded classification of the Big Five dividing each of the Big Five into two sub-dimensions.
 DeYoung, Quilty and Peterson (2007) suggested the following aspects of the Big Five factors: